pliam1105/nuslam/README.md

 modified targets $y_i - R\,b_i$, run a plain closed-form Umeyama Sim(3) fit of $\{C_i\}$ onto them,
 and repeat (two–three iterations suffice).
 The $z = 0$ pin supplies the vertical a 2-D GPS track lacks; the camera height enters only through the measured $a$, never assumed.
-The semantic ground/wheel-contact anchor — the intended scale source, acting directly on the Gaussians — is the core next step (see Roadmap).
+The semantic ground + ego-height anchor — the scale source, acting directly on the Gaussians — is now **built and validated** (see Roadmap step 5 and "Joint metric anchor + pose refinement"); wheel-contact points remain future work.
 The same Umeyama fit against GT scores a finished reconstruction (ATE/RPE); once scale is resolved legitimately its $s$ reads $\approx 1$.

 ### Ground-plane pre-alignment (GPS-free metric scale)